Ambition-Compétences — Training for resilience and competitiveness in employment

 - Companies located in Quebec.

-- Ensure you are an eligible promoter with a Quebec business number and that you are a permanent grouping of organizations.
+- Make sure you are an eligible promoter with a business number from Quebec and are a permanent grouping of organizations.

 - Confirm that you are among the eligible groupings such as employer associations, sectoral workforce committees, etc.